pace-neutrons/Horace/documentation/adr/0020-use-c-mex-api.md

 Throughout the Herbert and Horace codebases only the C API has been used.
 This is primarily due to the fact that Herbert and Horace pre-date the C++ API.

-The C++ API contains restrictions on directly accessing Matlab memory, which provided challenges when writing the Matlab object serializer in C++.
+The C++ API contains restrictions on directly accessing Matlab memory, this provided challenges when writing the Matlab object serializer in C++.

-TODO: do we have examples of where the C++ API did not work for our use-case?
+The API does not allow access to the underlying memory of the Matlab objects, and the C++ objects had varying sized headers.
+This caused problems when attempting to perform copies and casts: the underlying data needed to first be copied via the C++ API, and only then could a `memcpy` be performed by the serializer.
+This meant there were three copies of the data present at one time, which is not desirable for large objects (e.g. pixel data).

 ## Decision